DKIM

 ### Invalid DKIM Domain

-A checker says the DKIM domain is not valid.
-DKIM records are looked up under a real domain, so URLs, email addresses, and empty values cannot be checked.
+A DKIM checker says the DKIM domain is not valid.
+DKIM records are looked up under a real domain, so the DKIM lookup cannot check URLs, email addresses, or empty values.

-1. Use only the domain from the From address or the domain authentication screen in your email delivery service, such as `example.com`.
+1. Enter only your domain from the From address, or copy it from the domain authentication screen in your email delivery service.
+For example, enter `example.com`.

 2. Do not enter the full DKIM host name in the domain field.
 If your email delivery service shows `selector1._domainkey.example.com`, enter `example.com` as the domain and `selector1` as the selector.

-4. If you do not know the selector, leave the selector field empty for a common-selector scan, then confirm the exact selector inside your email delivery service.
+4. If you do not know the selector, leave the selector field empty to run a common-selector scan.
+Then open your email delivery service and confirm the exact selector.

 ### DKIM Selector Needed

-A checker says it cannot find DKIM because no selector was entered, or because a common selector scan did not find a record.
-This means the checker does not know the exact DNS name used by your email delivery service.
+A DKIM checker says it cannot find DKIM because no selector was entered or because a common-selector scan did not find a record.
+This means the DKIM lookup does not know the exact DNS name that your email delivery service uses.

-1. Open your email delivery service for this domain.
+1. Open your email delivery service settings for your domain.
 For example, use Zoho Mail Admin Console for Zoho, Amazon SES Verified Identities for SES, Google Admin for Google Workspace, or Microsoft 365 DKIM settings for Microsoft.

 2. Find the DKIM, domain authentication, sender authentication, or verified identity screen for the exact sender domain.